cs3org/OCM-API/IETF-OCM.md

   membership or prior interactions, SHOULD be recorded in an internal registry of trusted servers, that SHOULD be updated over time based on new information.
-The registry SHOULD include the FQDN of the trusted server and the Public Key used for HTTP Signatures.
+The registry SHOULD include the FQDN of the trusted server and the public keys (JWK Set [RFC7517]) used for HTTP Message Signatures.
 It MAY also include additional metadata such as the inviteAcceptDialog URL or supported capabilities.
 * __WAYF Page__ - A Where-Are-You-From page is a discovery service used